 In the event the electronic voting system is not in operating order, the roll of the House shall be called in alphabetical order; provided, however, that no member shall be allowed to vote or to answer "present" who was not on the floor before the vote is declared; provided, however, that a member, who was in the State House on a previous roll call, may be recorded by reporting to the Clerk within five minutes after such vote is closed, unless objection is made thereto and it is seconded; and provided further that the presiding officer shall not, for said purpose, interrupt the member who is speaking on the floor; provided, however, that such request may be announced to the House subsequent to the five minutes.
-The Speaker shall not entertain any requests beyond said five minute period.
+The Speaker shall not entertain any requests beyond said five-minute period.
 Once the voting has begun it shall not be interrupted except for the purpose of questioning the validity of a member's vote before the result is announced.
 Except as heretofore provided, any member who shall vote or attempt to vote for another member or any person not a member who votes or attempts to vote for a member, or any member or other person who willfully tampers with or attempts to impair or destroy in any manner whatsoever the voting equipment used by the House, or change the records thereon shall be punished in such manner as the House determines; and provided further, that such a violation shall be reported to the Ethics Committee.
 [68.]
 (56, 57.)

-Upon completion of the tally by the Clerk and the announcement of the vote by the Speaker, the results of all roll calls conducted shall be conspicuously posted on the General Court website.
+Upon completion of the tally by the Clerk and the announcement of the vote by the Speaker, the results of all roll calls conducted shall be conspicuously posted on the website of the General Court.

-- [Amended Jan.
+1228 [Amended Jan.
 12, 1983; Jan.
 11, 1985; Jan.
 12, 1987; Jan.
 9, 1991; Jan.
 24, 2001; Jan.
-9, 2003; Jan.
+9, 1229 2003; Jan.
 26, 2005; Feb.
-11, 2009; Jan 20, 2011; Jul.
-7, 2021.] - ordered before the question is put, the proceedings under Rules 50 and 51 relative to verification of the vote by the voices of the members or by a return of divisions shall be omitted; if not, they may be called for in lieu of a return by divisions when the Speaker's announcement is doubted by a member rising in their place, and, if then ordered, the proceedings under Rules 50 and 51 shall be omitted.
+11, 2009; Jan 20, 2011.]

+53. The call for yeas and nays shall be decided without debate.
+If the yeas and nays have been ordered before the question is put, the proceedings under Rules 50 and 51 relative to verification of the vote by the voices of the members or by a return of divisions shall be omitted; if not, they may be called for in lieu of a return by divisions when the Speaker's announcement is doubted by a member rising in their place, and, if then ordered, the proceedings under Rules 50 and 51 shall be omitted.
 [69.]
+(52.)

-(52.) - 1188 [Amended Jan.
+[Amended Jan.
 26, 1999; Jan.
-30, 2019.] - 1189 Reconsideration.
+30, 2019.]